When should I not get pierced?

 Will the piercing hurt?

 Yes.
 But pain is subjective.
 Everyone feels things differently.
-The actual piercing takes only a few seconds, by the time you feel it is over.
+The actual piercing takes only a few seconds, by the time you feel it it’s over.

 Will it bleed?